yupnano/LearnGit/doc/account.md

 Account related API.
-With Account related account you can create new account,
+With Account related API you can create new account, get account address, private key, public key. and export keystore data or restore an account.

 ### Create new account
 Create a new account.